sabrinapupo21/instituto-aurora-website/README.md

 This project was developed as a **front-end practice exercise**, focusing on:

-* Structuring React applications
+- Structuring React applications
-* Building institutional website interfaces
+- Building institutional website interfaces
-* Implementing Single Page Applications
+- Implementing Single Page Applications
-* Code organization
+- Code organization
-* Formatting and linting best practices
+- Formatting and linting best practices
-* Version control with Git
+- Version control with Git

 ---

 ## Development Notes

 Part of the development process was carried out with the **assistance of artificial intelligence tools**, used as support for learning, problem solving, and code optimization.
+Special attention was given to pixel-perfect CSS and responsive layout to faithfully reproduce the original design.

 ---